 What I Do

-I am interested in technological change and how societies, institutions, organizations, and people adapt.
+I am interested in the digital transformation and how societies, institutions, organizations, and people adapt.

 DIGITAL TRANSFORMATION